roytang/blog/content/posts/2008/04/shadowmoor-sneak-peek.md

 &#8211; Icy Manipulator, except more mana-intensive.
 Still very good, especially in midrange decks where you can take out the crucial blocker that stops your fatties.

-That&'s all for today.
+That's all for today.
 Next week: Constructed again!

  [1]: http://magiccards.info/autocard.php?card=Incremental Blight
  [2]: http://magiccards.info/autocard.php?card=Shield of the Oversoul